logo accreditation for

 The ideal candidate will possess the following essential qualifications and skills:

-A recognized social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
-Current registration with Social Work England.
-Proven experience in child protection and safeguarding practices.
-Strong analytical and assessment skills, with the ability to make sound decisions under pressure.
+A recognized social work qualification (e.g., CQSW, DipSW, or equivalent).
+Current Social Work England registration.
+Significant experience in child protection and working with children in care.
+Strong analytical skills and the ability to make informed decisions.
 Excellent communication and interpersonal skills, with a commitment to working collaboratively.

 Read less